madrisan/madrisan/README.md

 ---

-### I hope you can find some useful piece of software in my repositores.
-In that case, do not forget to add a :star: to the project to let me known!
+#### 👁️ I hope you can find some useful piece of software in my repositores.
+In that case, _do not forget to add a :star: to the project(s)_ to let me known!

 [cv]: https://github.com/madrisan/cv/blob/master/dmadrisan_cv_en.pdf
 [experiences-plot]: https://github.com/madrisan/cv/blob/master/images/experiences.png "Job and Lifelong Learning History"